Topics on this page:

 When Seller Owns the Park

-Where the seller of the mobile home is the owner of the park (or is an agent of the owner), the seller must give the buyer a copy of any established rules before a contract is signed for the sale of the mobile home.
-If this requirement is not met, the contract cannot be enforced by the owner of the park or his agent.
+Where the seller of the mobile home is the owner of the park (or is an agent of the owner), they must give the buyer a copy of any established rules before a contract is signed for the sale of the mobile home.
+If this requirement is not met, the contract cannot be enforced by the owner of the park or their agent.
 In all other sales of mobile homes, where the seller is not a park owner or agent, the seller must give the buyer a written notice, separate from the contract, that states substantially the following:

-- "If the mobile home you are purchasing is to be placed in a mobile home park, the park may have rules and lease provisions that affect you and your home.
+- If the mobile home you are purchasing is to be placed in a mobile home park, the park may have rules and lease provisions that affect you and your home.

 - You should contact the park office to obtain and carefully review a copy of the lease and rules for the park before you enter into a contract to purchase a mobile home.

-- Due to land use restrictions in many areas in this State, a mobile home may only be placed on property that is within a mobile home park."
+- Due to land use restrictions in many areas in this State, a mobile home may only be placed on property that is within a mobile home park.

 Read the Law: Md.
 Code, Real Property § 8A-605